hashicorp/packer/website/source/docs/builders/azure.html.md

     assigned.
 Knowing the resource group and VM name allows one to execute commands to update the VM during a Packer build, e.g. attach a resource disk to the VM.

+-   `temp_key_vault_name` (string) temporary key vault name assigned to the Certificate Store for WinRM access to a windows VM.
+    If this value is not set, a random value will be assigned.
+Knowing the key vault name allows you to identify the URL specifically and whitelist it in a proxy.

 -   `tenant_id` (string) The account identifier with which your `client_id` and `subscription_id` are associated.
 If not specified, `tenant_id` will be looked up using `subscription_id`.